pmq20/node-packer/README.md

 - [Libsquash](https://github.com/pmq20/libsquash): portable, user-land SquashFS that can be easily linked and embedded within your application.
 - [SquashFS](http://squashfs.sourceforge.net/): a compressed read-only filesystem for Linux.
+- [Enclose.IO](http://enclose.io/): cloud-based service that compiles your application into a single executable.